SEALANTS IN CARY, NC

 Placing sealants is simple, fast, and painless.
 Dentists use an acidic gel to slightly roughen the chewing surface of the tooth.
 This increases the tooth’s ability to bond to the plastic sealant.
 After rinsing and drying the tooth, the dentist will place the sealant and harden it using a blue light.

 Sealants are non-invasive and don’t require any surgery, sedation, or painkillers.
 Sealants are made of plastic and do not pose any harm to your child.
-If you don’t believe us, check out this article by the American Dental Association that talks about the importance and safety of sealants.

 Usually, insurance companies will cover sealants for children.
 If you want to make sure your insurance covers sealants, you can speak with our insurance specialist before your appointment.